- class captum.attr.LRP(model)¶

 Here, we use the completeness property of LRP: The relevance is conserved during the propagation through the models’ layers.
 Therefore, the difference between the sum of attribution (relevance) values and model output is taken as the convergence delta.
 It should be zero for functional attribution.
 However, when rules with an epsilon value are used for stability reasons, relevance is absorbed during propagation and the convergence delta is non-zero.

-output (tensor with single element) – The output value with respect to which the attribution values are computed.
+output (Tensor) – The output value with respect to which the attribution values are computed.
 This value corresponds to the target score of a classification model.
+The given tensor should only have a single element.

 delta Difference of relevance in output layer and input layer.